Accounting Services in Dubai: A Practical Guide for Growing Companies

 - Implement KYC/CDD procedures, conduct risk assessments, and provide employee training.

-- Accurately report suspicious transactions to the Financial Intelligence Unit (FIU).
+- Accurately report suspicious transactions to the Financial Intelligence Unit (FIU) via GoAML portal to avoid penalties.

 Do all UAE Businesses need to be AML Compliant?